thesubtleties/StyleATC/README.md

 # StyleATC Tailwind Styling System (Dockerized)

-This repository contains the StyleATC Tailwind Styling System, a MCP (Model Context Protocol) Server designed to manage a centralized design theme for React components using Tailwind CSS.
+This repository contains the StyleATC Tailwind Styling System, a MCP (Model Context Protocol) Server designed to manage a centralized design theme for React components using Tailwind CSS and Radix UI Primitives.
 This system is intended to be run as a Docker container.

 The system allows you to define core design values (colors, spacing, typography, animations) and component variants through a structured configuration file (`theme_config.json`).
 It then generates dynamic React component files and a Style Guide page based on this configuration and provided boilerplate templates.